lokesh-coder/chipsy/packages/core/README.md

 # Chipsy

-Chipsy is a simple, lightweight, and easy to use framework agnostic library that allows you to create beautiful multi-purpose psudeo random colors that can be used for chips, tags and more..
+Chipsy is a simple, lightweight, and easy to use framework agnostic library that allows you to create beautiful multi-purpose pseudo random colors that can be used for chips, tags and more..

 ![MIT License](https://img.shields.io/github/license/lokesh-coder/chipsy)
 ![Build Status](https://img.shields.io/github/actions/workflow/status/lokesh-coder/chipsy/deploy.yaml)